facebook/react-native/README.md

 ### Good First Issues

-We have a list of [good first issues][gfi] that contain bugs which have a relatively limited scope.
+We have a list of [good first issues][g.f.i] that contain bugs which have a relatively limited scope.
 This is a great place to get started, gain experience, and get familiar with our contribution process.

 [gfi]: https://github.com/facebook/react-native/labels/good%20first%20issue